Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Theory and computational methods

 The interaction between the neutral I and $\text{CH}_3$ fragments is dominated by the van der Waals force at large internuclear distances, which is in the order of $R^{-6}$.
-This high-order interaction is negligible, and therefore the $\text{CH}_3\text{I}$ potential beyond $R_c$ is written as
+We neglect this high-order interaction, and therefore the $\text{CH}_3\text{I}$ potential beyond $R_c$ is written as

 where $V_{\text{CH}_3}$ only depends on the internal degrees of freedom of the $\text{CH}_3$ fragment, and $V_\text{I}$ is the internal energy of the I atom, which also defines the thresholds of the different reaction channels.